autoplot/documentation/javadoc/org/das2/fsm/FileStorageModel.md

-# org.das2.fsm.FileStorageModelRepresents a method for storing data sets in a set of files by time.
-The
+# org.das2.fsm.FileStorageModel

- client provides a regex for the files and how each group of the regex is interpreted as a time digit.
+Represents a method for storing data sets in a set of files by time.
+The client provides a regex for the files and how each group of the regex is interpreted as a time digit.
 The model can then be used to provide the set of files that cover a time range, etc.

  This new implementation uses a TimeParser object to more quickly process file names.

 ***
 <a name="cacheCleanup"></a>
 # cacheCleanup